Fiji–New Zealand relations: Relations after the 2006 coup

-On the same day, a TVNZ journalist was detained at Nadi International Airport and taken to a Fiji detention centre overnight before she was deported back to New Zealand on the morning of the 16th.
+On the same day, a TVNZ journalist (Barbara Dreaver) was detained at Nadi International Airport and taken to a Fiji detention centre overnight before she was deported back to New Zealand on the morning of the 16th.
 The reporter was allowed to keep her cellphone but was refused drinking water.
 Prime Minister John Key says the treatment of the journalist was "unacceptable".
 Also, Ministry of Foreign Affairs and Trade officials went to the detention centre to visit the journalist but were also denied entry, John Key stated that: "That is totally unacceptable and we will be taking that matter up with the Fijian authorities,".

-On 23 December 2008 Fiji followed through on its threat to expel New Zealand's high commissioner to the island nation, the expulsion came a day after the interim Prime Minister of Fiji announced he would not expel New Zealand's top diplomat because he wanted to improve his relationship with New Zealand.
+On 23 December 2008, Fiji followed through on its threat to expel New Zealand's high commissioner to the island nation, the expulsion came a day after the interim Prime Minister of Fiji announced he would not expel New Zealand's top diplomat because he wanted to improve his relationship with New Zealand.
 In retaliation to the expulsion, New Zealand declared Fiji's High Commissioner in Wellington persona non-grata, John Key already stating that there would be retaliatory action if its commissioner was expelled.
 Reciprocal diplomatic expulsions (initiated by Fiji) occurred once again in November 2009.

 In January 2010, New Zealand Foreign Minister Murray McCully met Fiji Foreign Minister Ratu Inoke Kubuabla in Nadi, and indicated that the two countries wished to improve their relations.
 The New Zealand government issued a press release stating that the two governments "agreed to an additional Counsellor position being established for Fiji in Wellington, and for New Zealand in Suva, with approval in principle for Deputy Head of Mission appointments in each capital to follow soon".
 New Zealand also specified that "the dialogue did not signal a change in Wellington's strong opposition to Fiji's military-led administration nor would sanctions be eased as a result".